la2050/archive/_projects/2016/reading-makes-a-difference-inspiring-kids-to-read-care-about-others.md

   ["District-wide graduation rates","Proficiency in English and Language Arts and Math","Early education","Student education pipeline","Suspension and expulsion rates","Truancy rates in elementary and middle schools"]
+project_proposal_impact:
+  - District-wide graduation rates
+  - Proficiency in English and Language Arts and Math
+  - Early education
+  - Student education pipeline
+  - Suspension and expulsion rates
+  - Truancy rates in elementary and middle schools
+project_proposal_description: >-
+  We will bring our Reading Makes A Difference program to 5 low-income elementary schools to develop a love of reading and kindness through read-a-thons benefiting ill kids.
+Student reading results in “Jester” books & dolls given to local hospitals in the name of the school & LA2050.
+Following inspiring Introductory Assemblies, all classrooms receive a “Jester” book & set of 3 educator enrichment manuals, with a final Recognition Assembly showcasing student reading achievements and compassion.
+project_areas:
+  - South LA
+  - South Bay
+  - Gateway Cities
+  - LAUSD
+  - Inglewood
 project_proposal_best_place: >-
   L.A. will become the best place to LEARN when more low-income elementary students discover the joy & importance of reading & giving.
 The RMD